Kodik77rus/express-api/README.md

 1. GET `api/ad/604a990f7c6dba`

-returns response satus code 200, and a json object which contains a title, price, and main image url of ad
+returns response satus code 200, and a json object which contains a title, price, and main image url of ad.

 ```json
 {